 The Indiana legislature significantly changed the law for the expungement process in 2013.
 The changes impact the eligibility of persons who have a conviction in their background.
-It also establishes an unlawful practice to discriminate against persons because of a sealed or expunged criminal record, and provides remedies for violations.
+It also establishes an unlawful practice to discriminate against persons because of a sealed or expunged criminal

 The Act adds Chapter 9 to Indiana Code 35-38 entitled Sealing and Expunging Conviction Records.
 The changes listed in this Chapter provide the eligibility requirements for the sealing or expungement of criminal records.
 The following persons are eligible to petition the court to seal or expunge criminal records: